sAksham-Ar/InstaUnfollow/README.md

 ## Run

-Just run the script using python like:
+Just run the script using python in powershell or in terminal like:

 ```
 python3 unfollow.py